 - Made out of Cast Iron or Solid Steel

 Who would want to buy Powerlifting plates?

 You should train the same way you are going to compete.
-Stepping on the powerlifting stage can be quite nerve wrecking, last thing you need is to be thrown off guard by equipment which you have never used before.
+Stepping on the powerlifting stage can be quite nerve racking, last thing you need is to be thrown off guard by equipment which you have never used before.

-Powerlifting specific gyms which specialise in strength sports would benefit the most from these plates.
-They offer minimal deviation and can be applied to a variety of different exercises.
+Powerlifting specific gyms which specialise in strength sports would benefit the most from these powerlifting plates.
+They offer minimal weight deviation and can be applied to a variety of different exercises.
 They are also perfect for serious home powerlifters.
 They offer competition specifications and minimal weight deviation.